spluttflob/ME405-Support/README.md

 ### Other Lab Support Files

+* `examples/what_you_said.py` helps to test serial communications between a microcontroller running MicroPython and a PC running a regular Python program.

 * `test_kbd.py` demonstrates one way to use the `keyboard` module to allow Python to read individual key presses **on a PC,** not on a microcontroller.